teo8192/Sorting-Visualizer/README.md

 To visualize a snapshot in the sorting, call the `drawfn(data, NULL)` function, with the data you wish to present as the only parameter.

 If you have one or two specific values you want to highlight, you can call the function like this:

 ```c
 drawfn(data, (int[2]) { 1, 5 })
 ```

 This needs to either be `NULL` or an array of size 2.
-If the mode is set to `bars`, the two walues with those indecies will be highlighted.
+If the mode is set to `bars` or `boxes`, the two walues with those indecies will be highlighted.
 If you only want to highlight one value, set the other one to `-1`.

 Run `make` to compile the shared library and run